 For generations there was a great expectancy about the coming Messiah.
-The immense anticipation was that the King of Kings would come on a stallion with purple robes fit for royalty.
-The imaginations of the people over what the Messiah would look like, and behave like, just simply did not match what God delivered.
+The grand anticipation was that the King of Kings would come on a stallion with purple robes fit for royalty.
+The imaginations of what the Messiah would look like, and behave like, just simply did not match what God delivered.
 The profound impact on every person, from the least to the greatest, is what is penned brilliantly by doctor Luke.

-Luke writes to the audience of those people who are accustomed to being left out, and to those who fear that they have messed up to much to ever be accepted back into the family of God.
-Our Father speaks to this fear.
-God simply asks us to return to Him and ask to be forgiven, and it will be done!
+The audience for this letter is all of us.
+It is to the people who feel left out, and to those who fear that they have messed up too much.
+Our Father speaks to this fear, He simply asks us to return to Him and request forgiveness, and it will be done!
 “As far as the east is from the west, I will remember your sins no more.”
 The distance between the east and the west is infinity, it never ends!

 The journaling of Luke focuses on the humanity of the Messiah.
 Jesus shows compassion for the poor, the women, the common laborers of the day, and all the racially different.
 The audience of Luke is the common people.
 To this day, the words of Jesus impress us with His love, and grace, not His title, or His appearance.
 “Blessed are those who have not seen and yet believed.”
 (John 20:29) Millions of people, who have never seen Jesus, believe that He lived, died and was raised.
 After Jesus gave up His Spirit, the Temple curtain was supernaturally torn which gives us all access to the Holy of Holies, Jesus Himself.

 Jesus told His disciples “Do not worry about your life, what you will eat; or about your body, what you will wear.
 Life is more than food, and the body more than clothes.
 Consider the ravens: They do not sow or reap, they have no storeroom or barn; yet God feeds them.
 And how much more valuable you are than birds!
 Who of you by worrying can add a single hour to his life?”
 (12:32) We are encouraged to not worry, but remain watchful, dressed and ready for service.
 “It will be good for those servants whose master finds them watching when he comes.”
 Jesus wraps up the parable of staying alert and ready for service in this; “From everyone who has been given much, much will be demanded; and from the one who has been entrusted with much, much more will be asked.”
 (12:48)

 Copyright © 2019 by Barbara Alley Hoyle.